Everyone loves a good bargain, right? Well, of course – but if there’s one thing you should pay more money for, it’s office furniture. I

 Most of the time, it's because they want to save money.
 Fortunately, there are cheaper options that don't involve buying used furniture.

 For example, instead of buying the most expensive piece of furniture, you can go with a cheaper option that looks similar and comes with a warranty.

-This way, you won't have to worry about buying furniture that's in questionable condition and has to be replaced in just a few years.
+This way, you won't have to worry about buying used office furniture that's in questionable condition and has to be replaced in just a few years.